tarunpahade/tarunpahade/README.md

 ### Hi there, **I'm Tarun Pahade!** 👋

 ### 🔭 I’m currently working on
-My AI SaaS side project
+AI Agents

 👯 **I’m looking to collaborate on:**
- Full-stack , blockchain , and AI
+ Data Science and Research Papers

 🌱 **I’m currently learning:**
-Machine learning and quant
+Deep Q learning
+Reinforcement

 ⚡ **What I love:**
-I love creating content on X/Twitter and learning new technologies
+learning new technologies

 ## 🌐 Socials